 Well this doesn't sound like some overbearing Orwellian surveillance nightmare at all does it?
 Perhaps not the best choice of wording by the Safety Gods who decide these things.
 Health surveillance is basically 'hearing tests', or 'audiometric testing' or 'audiometry' and Regulation 9 of the Noise Regs says that you needs to have a programme of health surveillance for anyone who remains at risk of noise while at work.
 IE anyone who is still exposed to over 85dB(A) or 137dB(C), ignoring the reductions offered by the hearing protection.

-This is a quick overview of what the Noise Regs say about health surveillance, and the health stuff section of this site has a whole host of information on the health effects of noise and detail on the principles of arranging audiometry and health surveillance programmes.
+This is a quick overview of what the Noise Regs say about health surveillance, and the audiometry FAQ on this site has a whole host of information on the health effects of noise and detail on the principles of arranging audiometry and health surveillance programmes.

 Why do it?